 Down below is a list of places where the stuff of your nightmares can come to life, allegedly.
 Today we will be counting down our picks for the top 10 most haunted places in the world.
 For this list, we’ve created a mix of legends, stories, and rumors that surround how supposedly haunted a place may be.

-1) The Stanley Hotel (Estes Park, Colorado, USA)
+1) The Stanley Hotel (Colorado, USA) Worlds Most Haunted Place

 This is the place that inspired the famous horror writer Stephen King to write The Shining.
 King stayed in room number 217 in the hotel and heard ghost children playing in the hallway.
 The guests have also reported hearing piano sounds from the ballroom or sounds of people partying but finding it empty upon inspection.